MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/KeywordSelector.md

 # KeywordSelector

-Contains the methods for filtering and ordering the list of keywords.
+Contains the methods for filtering and ordering a list of keywords.
 For information about selectors, see [Selectors](../concepts/selectors.md).

 Example usage:
 ```javascript